-Confusing the left and right is merely an annoying “brain quirk” for some people, but for police officer Johannes Mehserle it could mean a lengthy prison sentence and a catalyst for riots in the streets of Oakland.
+Confusing the left and right is merely an annoying “brain quirk” for many people with ADHD.
+But for police officer Johannes Mehserle it might have led to point-blank fatally shooting a man.

-Mehserle is the Bay Area Rapid Transit (BART) police officer who shot an unarmed Oscar King, a young man with a troubled history who minutes before had been removed from the mass-transit car for unruly behavior on New Year’s Day of 2010.
+Mehserle is the Bay Area Rapid Transit (BART) police officer who shot an unarmed Oscar Grant.
+The young man had minutes before had been removed from the mass-transit car for unruly behavior on New Year’s Day of 2010.
+Grant was being physically held by Mehserle.
 One news report, including footage of the shooting, is featured below.
 The Wikipedia entry on the incident is here.

-I’ve watched the video (captured by a citizen on the subway’s platform) several times, and to me it is obvious that no one was more surprised than Mehserle to see that he had, in fact, shot Grant instead of firing the taser.
+I’ve watched the video (captured by a citizen on the subway’s platform) several times.
+I try to put all other issues aside, including social conditioning.
+I wanted to see only his actions and expression.
+From what I saw, it seems that no one was more surprised than Mehserle to learn that, in fact, he shot Grant with his gun instead of firing the taser.
 Here is an excerpt from Mehserle’s motion for bail:

 Next Mehserle stood, reached for his gun, and shot into Grant’s back.
 Mehserle appeared surprised and raised his hands to his face.
 According to his criminal defense attorney, several eyewitnesses described Mehserle as “looking stunned” and said he repeated “Oh my god!” several times after the shooting and raised his hands to his head.